azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 ### Task 2: Create a QnA bot

 1. In the Azure portal, select **Create new resource** in the menu blade, and then select **See all**.

     ![Select Create new resource](media/azure-portal-create-resource.png "Azure Portal create new resource")

 2. In the search box, search for **Functions Bot**.

     ![Search for Functions Bot](media/azure-portal-functions-bot-search.png "Azure Portal search")

 3. Select **Create**.

 4. Provide the following information in the Functions Bot creation blade:

-    - Set App name to your bot's name.
+    * Set App name to your bot's name.
 The name is used as the subdomain when your bot is deployed to the cloud (for example, concierge-plus-bot.azurewebsites.net).

-    - Select the subscription, resource group, App service plan, and location.
+    * Select the subscription, resource group, App service plan, and location.

-    - Select the Question and Answer (C#) template for the Bot template field.
+    * Select the Question and Answer (csharp) template for the Bot template field.

     ![Complete the Functions Bot creation blade](media/azure-portal-create-functions-bot.png "Azure Portal create Functions Bot")

 5. Select **Create**.

 6. After the Function Bot has been created, navigate to it within Resource Manager.

 7. Select **Application Settings** from the left-hand menu.

 8. Paste the values you copied at the end of the previous task into the **QnAAuthKey**, **QnAEndpointHostName**, and **QnAKnowledgebaseId** settings, then select **Save**.

     ![Provide values for QnAAuthKey, QnAEndpointHostName, and QnAKnowledgebaseId](media/function-bot-app-settings.png "Application Settings")

 9. Test out the bot by selecting **Test in Web Chat** on the left-hand menu (it make take a couple minutes to appear the first time).
 Type in a few questions to make sure it responds as expected.

     ![Type in a few questions to test the bot](media/function-bot-test.png "Function Bot Test")